TheCarsonWest/TheCarsonWest.github.io/test/content/Linear Regression Models.md

 ## Extrapolation

-[[Extrapolation]] is the use of a regression line to predict values of the response variable ( $ y $ ) for values of the explanatory variable ( $ x $ ) that are outside the range of the observed data.
+Extrapolation is the use of a regression line to predict values of the response variable ( $ y $ ) for values of the explanatory variable ( $ x $ ) that are outside the range of the observed data.
 This is generally not recommended because the linear relationship observed within the data range may not continue outside that range.
 The further you extrapolate, the less reliable your prediction becomes.

 ## Outliers and Influential Points

-Points that lie far from the overall pattern of the data are considered [[Outliers and Influential Points]].
+Points that lie far from the overall pattern of the data are considered Outliers and Influential Points.
 An **outlier** in regression is a point that has a large residual (far from the line in the y-direction).
 An **influential point** is an outlier in the x-direction that, if removed, would significantly change the slope or y-intercept of the regression line.
 It's important to identify and assess the impact of such points.